zulfaqar-azmi-t4/autoware.universe/planning/motion_velocity_planner/autoware_motion_velocity_boundary_departure_prevention_module/README.md

 ## Role

-This module inserts slow down points and publishes error diagnostics when the ego vehicle is near or about to cross an uncrossable boundary, such as a road borders.
+This module inserts slow down points and publishes error diagnostics when the ego vehicle is near or about to cross an uncrossable boundary, such as a road border.

 It also accounts for several types of erroneous behavior that could cause the vehicle to unintentionally cross these boundaries.
 These behaviors are classified as abnormalities.